jonescompneurolab/hnn-core/README.rst

 **Parallel backends**

-For further instructions on installation and usage of parallel backends for using more than one CPU core, refer to our :doc:`parallel backend guide <parallel>`.
+For further instructions on installation and usage of parallel backends for using more than one CPU core, refer to our `parallel backend guide`_.

 **Note for Windows users**